otvos228/SocketChat/README.md

     node server.js

-Open browser, head to http://localhost:3000/
+Open browser, head to http://localhost:3000/ and open some tabs.
+Chat!